doppar/docs/3.x/eloquent-orm.md

 User::query()
     ->whereRaw("JSON_EXTRACT(attributes, '$.theme') = ?", ['dark'])
     ->get();

+// ⚠️ Important Notes:
+// - This uses raw SQL with JSON_EXTRACT, which is MySQL/MariaDB specific
 ```
-For safer, chainable, and reusable alternatives, consider jsonEqual() or jsonHas() if your use case fits.
+For safer, chainable, and reusable alternatives, consider whereJson() if your use case fits.

 ### selectRaw or DB::sql() for JSON Extraction
 If you want to extract a value from a JSON column in your select statement, use `DB::sql()` or `selectRaw()`: